plkpiotr/stock-exchange-frontend/README.md

 ## Overview

-RESTFul Web Service designed for stock analysis on the basis of data from [Quandl](https://www.quandl.com/data/WARSAWSE-Warsaw-Stock-Exchange) platform - in this case WIG20 (a stock market index of the twenty largest companies on the Warsaw Stock Exchange).
+RESTful Web Service designed for stock analysis on the basis of data from [Quandl](https://www.quandl.com/data/WARSAWSE-Warsaw-Stock-Exchange) platform - in this case WIG20 (a stock market index of the twenty largest companies on the Warsaw Stock Exchange).

 ## Technology stack